Why should I worry about vulnerable devices in my home?

 Some of the smart gadgets in consumer homes are protected with default credentials; others have hard-coded accounts, or come with security bugs in the firmware that can be remotely exploited.
 Most people don’t know this until their devices are exploited – and many times not even then!

-With NETGEAR Armor™, however, whenever a new device connects to your network, and then through regular consistent scanning, NETGEAR Armor runs the Vulnerability Assessment engine to identify the gadget, along with any possible misconfiguration or flaws.
+With NETGEAR Armor™, however, a Vulnerability Assessment engine runs weekly on devices connected to your network to identify any possible misconfiguration or flaws.

 Some of the checks performed look at open services (SSH, Telnet) that may inadvertently expose the device to the outside world, or for default credentials known to ship with the device.
 Weak passwords set by the owner are also identified and reported.
 This is done by running dictionary attacks that go through a specified set of words and assess their strength as a password.